vbabashov/loan-classification/README.md

 - Average Applicant Income for approved and rejected loans are about the same.
 - Those who are approved had either zero or ~ 2500 of Coapplicant income.
 - Requested loan amounts for approved and rejected loans are equal on average
-- Loan applications are either for less 180 or 360 months term.
+- Loan applications are either for 180 or 360 months term.

      ![map](https://user-images.githubusercontent.com/26305084/116581016-ebaca400-a8e1-11eb-80c8-0c319426a659.jpeg)